bencheeorg/benchee/README.md

 Benchee only has small runtime dependencies that were initially extracted from it.
 Further functionality is provided through plugins that then pull in dependencies, such as HTML generation and CSV export.
 They help provide excellent visualization or interoperability.

 * [benchee_html](//github.com/PragTob/benchee_html) - generate HTML including a data table and many different graphs with the possibility to export individual graphs as PNG :)
-* [benchee_csv](//github.com/PragTob/benchee_csv) - generate CSV from your Benchee benchmark results so you can import them into your favorite spreadsheet tool and make fancy graphs
+* [benchee_csv](//github.com/PragTob/benchee_csv) - generate CSV from your benchee benchmark results so you can import them into your favorite spreadsheet tool and make fancy graphs
 * [benchee_json](//github.com/PragTob/benchee_json) - export suite results as JSON to feed anywhere or feed it to your JavaScript and make magic happen :)
 * [benchee_markdown](//github.com/hrzndhrn/benchee_markdown) - write markdown files containing your benchmarking results